ppy/osu-wiki/news/2021-02-05-community-choice-2020-results.md

 Now, as he has [so kindly promised](https://twitter.com/wHydria/status/1352210593156116481), the single deciding vote earned means that he must create another 7* map during 2021 or else be condemned for all eternity to roam along with the other forsaken people on this planet who say one thing on the internet and then do something else instead.

-Granted, it is unlikely to be a difficult feat for him given his considerable mapping pedigree, so look forward to to it!
-And spare a moment of silence for poor [IceDynamix](https://osu.ppy.sh/users/8599070), whose beatmap fell short by the thinnest margin we have ever had in osu!mania ever.
+Granted, it is unlikely to be a difficult feat for him given his considerable mapping pedigree, so look forward to it!
+And spare a moment of silence for poor [IceDynamix](https://osu.ppy.sh/users/8599070), whose beatmap fell short by the thinnest margin we have ever had in osu!mania.
 On any vote.
 Across all the contests we've ever held.
 Goodness.

 Finalists: